-Learn something new every day More Info... by email
+Learn something new every day

-The superscalar processor takes elements of each type and combines them for even faster processing.
+Not all computer systems have to use one over the other, and in certain settings the two actually work in tandem.
+The superscalar processor is one example.
+This system takes elements of each type and combines them for even faster processing.
 Using instruction-level parallelism, superscalar processing can perform multiple operations at the same time.
-This allows for the CPU to perform much faster than a basic scalar processor, without the additional complexity and other limitations of the vector system.
+This allows for the CPU to perform at a much faster level than a basic scalar processor, without the additional complexity and other limitations of the vector system.

 @miriam98 - Vector processing would handle some of your problems, but personally I think that it’s overkill.
 If you only use vector processing for a few functions, and the rest of your software does fine with scalar processing, then you have a lot of unused computer power.

 I think that it comes down to a cost-benefit analysis on the part of the computer manufacturers.
 They can probably pack more power into their machines than they currently have, but who will use it?

 If most people won’t need it, then it affects the marketability of the product line.
 When I think of vector processors and such, I think of physicists working at CERN or some other laboratory needing that power, but not the average computer user.